laurenstevens257/RecipeApp/README.md

-This is a recipe app that allows users to create a database of recipes and use tags and ingridients to search through it
+This git repository contains the source code for a recipe app that allows users to interact with a central recipe database.
+Users can add their own recipes or use tags and ingredients to search for recipes added by other users.

+CS 35L project
+Fall 2023
+Prof. Eggert